Timothy Beal: Biography

-Beal was born in Hood River, Oregon and was raised in Anchorage, Alaska.
+Beal was born in Hood River, Oregon, and was raised in Anchorage, Alaska.
 He went to college at Seattle Pacific University where he earned a B.A. in English in 1986.
 He earned a Master of Divinity at Columbia Theological Seminary in 1991, and a Ph.D. in Religion and Certificate in Women's and Gender Studies at Emory University in 1995.
-Before joining the faculty of Case Western Reserve University, he was an assistant professor of religious studies at Eckerd College in St. Petersburg, Florida (1994-1999).
+Before joining the faculty of Case Western Reserve University, he was an assistant professor of religious studies at Eckerd College in St. Petersburg, Florida (1994–1999).
 He has been visiting faculty at the Nida School for Translation Studies, the University of Denver, and the University of Glasgow.
 He is married to Clover Reuter Beal, a minister in the Presbyterian Church (USA).
 They have two grown children, Sophie and Seth.

-He was named Distinguished University Professor in 2021.
+Beal was named Distinguished University Professor in 2021.
 He received a Public Scholar Award from the National Endowment for the Humanities in 2016 and the Baker-Nord Center Award for Distinguished Scholarship in the Humanities in 2019.